 Ideal for making complex shapes, especially those with internal cavities

 Rough surface of casting

 Application: It is often used to make crankshafts, cylinder heads and castings of automobile engine blocks.

-Lost wax casting, also known as investment and lost wax method, uses a wax mold coated with a ceramic material to harden the wax mold into the shape of the casting.
-Once the ceramic solidifies, the wax melts and the molten metal is poured into the cavity, and as the metal solidifies, the casting will crack and break out of the metal part.
+Lost wax casting, also known as investment casting, uses a disposable wax mold which is coated with a ceramic material that hardens around the wax mold into the shape of the casting.
+Once the ceramic solidifies, the casting is heated to melt the wax and the wax is drained from the mold.
+Molten metal is them poured into the cavity.
+Once the metal solidifies, the casting is broken away from the casted metal part.

 High dimensional accuracy

 Each mold can only be used for one casting